top of page

 10. What is your deposit and cancellation policy?

-We offer only one tour per day so that we can pay special attention to each of our guests specific requests.
 We require a 20% non refundable deposit to secure your requested tour date against other reservation requests for the same day.
 Tour balance is due on the actual tour date via cash, check or any major credit card.
 Our tours are conducted rain or shine due to the variable weather conditions on Kilauea, and we will only cancel the tour in the event of a local emergency such as a hurricane, National Park closure or staff family emergency.
 In these extreme and rare cases our guests receive a full refund.